 Ford Motor Company proposed last year that the term "same non-conformity" be defined as a non-conformity caused by the failure of the same part.
-Ford argued that a vehicle may experience a similar condition (such as an inability to start) at different times during the warranty period due to totally different causes.
-However, an inability to start because of a defective starter and a similar failure from a defective battery would not be considered to be the same would not be considered to be the same non-conformity under either Ford's warranty or the Song-Beverly Act.
+Ford argued that a vehicle may experience as a similar condition (such as an inchility to start) similar condition (such as an inability to start) at different times during the warranty period due to totally different causes.
+However, an inability to start because of a defective starter and a similar failure from a defective battery would not be considered to be the same non-conformity under either Ford's warranty or the Song-Beverly Act.

 Proponents state that a more accurate example would be a defective transmission which could result from the failure of one of a number of transmission parts.
-They say that four attempts to produce a working transmission should be the limit of reasonableness, regardless of how many limit of reasonableness, regardless of how many transmission parts were defective.
+They say that four attempts to produce a working transmission should be the limit of reasonableness, regardless of how many transmission parts were defective. at different times during the warranty period due transmission parts were defective.